Challenging and Engaging Activity to Practice Fraction to Decimal Conversions

 To Read Next:

 When students finish their math tests and want to hand them in, I always ask, "Did you check your work?"
 Often the answer is "yes," but if it's not, I won't take the paper until the student does check over their work.
-How do they do this checking?
+How do they do this math checking?
 Do you know what I'm going to say?

 Here's what they do - they look at the questions, basically make sure that all the questions were answered, and again try to hand the test in.
 Unless they are clearly taught otherwise, many students seem to understand "checking your work" to mean "checking to see if everything is done."
-What does checking mean to you?
+What does checking math work mean to you?

 Hey there!
 I'm Ellie - here to share math fun, best practices, and engaging, challenging, easy-prep activities ideas!